 - Matt.
 7:17-20; 12:33-35; 15:18-20; James 1:14-15

-!--cke_bookmark_368S--!--cke_bookmark_368E--Here follows the classic Reformed doctrine of Total Depravity from the TULIP.
+Here follows the classic Reformed doctrine of Total Depravity from the acronym TULIP.
 I, and many others think it is better termed TOTAL INABILITY.
 Total Depravity gives the idea that we are as bad as we could be, which is obviously not true and not the historical sense given by the phrase.
-Rather, what is communicated by the phrase is that the total, i.e., whole person, is depraved and sinful.
+Rather, what is communicated by the phrase is that the total, i.e., whole, person is depraved and sinful.
 There is not an inch in us where sin does not dwell and have its reign in us.
-On the other hand, TOTAL INABILITY better expresses the point of the doctrine, in saying that we are totally unable to do anything that is pleasing to God.
+On the other hand, TOTAL INABILITY better expresses the point of the doctrine in saying that we are totally unable to do anything that is pleasing to God.
 Let's define Total Depravity.

 Because of the Fall, man is unable of himself to savingly believe the gospel.
 The sinner is dead, blind and deaf to the things of God; his heart is deceitful and desperately corrupt.
 His will is not free; it is in bondage to his evil nature.
 Therefore, he will not –indeed, he cannot—choose good over evil in the spiritual realm.
 Consequently, takes much more than the Spirit’s assistance to bring a sinner to Christ.
 Spirit makes the sinner alive and gives him a new nature.
 Faith is not salvation, but itself a part of God’s gift of salvation.
 It is God’s gift to the sinner, not the sinner’s gift to God.

-This is a pretty good definition of what Calvinists believe about the state of the unregenerate man, now let us see what the Bible says.
-Here is more on Total Depravity.
+This is a pretty good definition of what Calvinists believe about the state of the unregenerate man.
+Now let us see what the Bible says.
+Here is a list of verses on Total Depravity.

 Man's Intentions Are Evil